Torsion subgroups of small cancellation groups: Proof of Theorem

 A \textit{spherical diagram} $S$ is a $2$-sphere $\mathbb{S}^2$ with a structure of a combinatorial $2$-complex.
 As in the case of disc diagrams, a diagram $S$ \textit{in} $X$ is $S$ along with a combinatorial map from $S$ to $X$ denoted by $S\rightarrow X$.

-A presentation of a group is \textit{aspherical} if there are no non-trivial spherical diagrams in $Cayley(G,X,R)$.
-The following remark states one of the known \cite[Theorem 4]{huebschmann1979cohomology} properties of groups with a small cancellation presentation. \begin{rem} Any $C(6)$, \cftfs or $C(3)$--$T(6)$ small cancellation presentation is aspherical. \end{rem}
+A presentation of a group is \textit{aspherical} if there are no 'non-trivial' spherical diagrams in $Cayley(G,X,R)$ in the sense of \cite[III.10, p.156]{ls}.
+The following theorem states one of the known properties of groups with a small cancellation presentation.